plotski/upsies/docs/installation.rst

 :ref:`pipx <installing/pipx>` is the recommended installation tool.
-It creates a separate virtual environment for each installed Python package that contains all the dependencies to avoid conflicts and to make it easy to uninstall packges completely.
+It creates a separate virtual environment for each installed Python package that contains all the dependencies to avoid conflicts and to make it trivial to uninstall packges completely.

 .. _pipx: https://pipxproject.github.io/pipx/
 .. _installing/pipx:

-`pipx`_ (recommended)
+pipx (recommended)
 ^^^^^^^^^^^^^^^^^^^^^

-1. Try installing ``pipx`` with your package manager, e.g.
+1. Try installing `pipx`_ with your package manager, e.g.

    .. code-block:: sh